Photo of Kim Addonizio

 Genevieve E Barlow

-Alumni Network Coordinator
+Artist Network Coordinator

-Genevieve E Barlow (Alumni Network Coordinator) graduated from the University of Montana in 2018 with a BFA in Acting and Directing.
+Genevieve E Barlow (Artist Network Coordinator) graduated from the University of Montana in 2018 with a BFA in Acting and Directing.
 As the Food Security Coordinator for the YMCA, Genevieve led numerous hunger relief programs in Jefferson County focusing on transportation and expanding family nutrition.
 She has worked for several local theater companies and directed Men on Boats in 2019 and As You Like It in 2022.…

 Holly Barousse